nurtrom/node-ticksy/README.md

-# Ticksy API Arapper for Node
+# Ticksy API Wrapper for Node

 **This package in development**